Spring School of Scottish Dancing 2019

 Gábor will teach Scottish Country Dancing at our School.

 Yulia has been dancing Scottish dances since 2004.
 She has been teaching in RSCDS Moscow Branch School since 2007.
 In 2009 Yulia took the teaching course by Anne Taylor (United Kingdom) and passed the exams for the first part of the teaching certificate.
 In July 2014 she attended Unit 5 course by Wendy Jaeger (New Zealand) and Rebecca Blackhall-Peters (Canada), successfully passed final exam and received RSCDS Full Teaching Certificate.
-She participated many times in RSCDS Summer School in St. Andrews.
-She regularly gives workshops in different towns of Russia.
+Now she is the main teacher in Moscow Scottish Country Dancing School.

-She is not only a great teacher, she is also brilliant organizer.
-Yulia organized many RSCDS Moscow Branch events.
-She is a cofounder and member of the organisation committee of Spring School in Russia.
+She is not only a great teacher, she is also a brilliant organizer.
+Yulia organized many RSCDS Moscow Branch events, including yearly Moscow Ball, ceilidh dancing evenings and charity performances.
+She is a cofounder and irreplaceable member of the organisation committee of Spring School in Russia.

-Yulia will teach Scottish Country Dancing and Cape Breton at our School.
+Yulia will teach Scottish Country Dancing and Cape Breton for beginners at our School.

 Deryck is one of the most famous Highland Dance teachers in the world.
 He won six Highland Dancing World Championships (in 1985, 1986, 1988, 1991, 1994 and 1995).
 He is also SOBHD judge and UKA examiner.